CREATe-centre/status-display/README.md

 ##Information about each file
 ####codebird.php
 * This is an implementation of Twitter library in PHP, used for connecting to the REST and Streaming API.*
-In this context, this is temporarily being used to get main user’s profile.
+In this context, this is temporarily being used to get main userâ€™s profile.

 ####getdata.php
 * This file bridges between the codebird API and the main plugin:*